parsaghaffari/browserbee/README.md

 **Note:**
 1. Since BrowserBee uses Chrome DevTools Protocol (CDP) to attach to tabs, it's best to leave it attached to a base tab that you leave open throughout your session (BrowserBee can open new tabs if needed).
 If you close the attached tab, use the ![reattach button](<reattach-button.png>) button to reattach to a new tab.
-2. You can have one instance of BrowserBee running per Chrome window and the instances will be working in isolation from one another
+2. You can have one instance of BrowserBee running per Chrome window and the instances will be working in isolation from one another.
+3. BrowserBee can't attach to tabs without a URL (e.g. a new tab), or with URLs starting with 'chrome://' or 'chrome-extension://'.

 ## 🫂 Acknowledgements